CUH Logo

 • If you are first on the theatre list you will leave the ward, for theatre, at approximately 08:00.
 If you are second on the theatre list, you will leave the ward at approximately 13:00.

-• The operation takes approximately two and a half hours and you will be off the ward for approximately five hours.
+• The operation takes approximately two and a half hours and you will be away from the ward for approximately five hours.

-• On your return to the ward you may have intravenous fluids, a surgical drain, oxygen via nasal cannula and a catheter.
+• On your return to the ward you may have intravenous (through your vein) fluids running, a surgical drain, oxygen via nasal cannula and a catheter.

 • You can usually eat and drink as you are able.